 Bee Consultancy: METGE offers consultancy to bee-keeping groups in the Mount Elgon region that have witnessed a decline in colonisation and other issues detrimental to healthy hives and the production of honey.
-Our consultant is active with seven bee-keeping groups currently.
+Our beekeeping expert is active with seven bee-keeping groups currently.

-It is part of METGE's ambition to plant 25 Million Trees by 2025 (25/25).
-For this we will need to be jointed by other sponsors that are active in climate change and other allied areas of interest.
+It is part of METGE's ambition to plant 25 Million Trees by 2025 (25/25) and to increase livelihoods within rural communities.
+For this we are interested in collaborating with other sponsors that are active in climate change and other allied areas of interest.

 METGE gives professional management and financial support to partner organisations with specific projects and programmes linked to tree growing.